 Are sessions in office/ in person or over the computer?

-Since Covid-19, Sessions are currently online utilizing telehealth.
+Since Covid-19 I am offering both telehealth and office visits.
 We can conduct sessions over the computer, phone or video on your phone.
 Even though it may seem different, i find that individuals and couples can actually open up well with telehealth, possibly because they feel more safe in their home environment or less embarrassed than sitting face to face with someone in the same room.
 Like anything else, it is different but it still has pro’s and con’s like most things in life.
 I’m happy to answer any further questions you have about telehealth if you ask.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the ability to reach out.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason isn’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
 In our work together, I’ll help you identify what those strengths are and how to implement them again in what is happening now.

 What’s the difference between talking to you or my best friend or family?

 The difference is between someone who can do something, and someone who has the training and experience to do that same thing professionally.
 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life.